dea-allen/OOAD_MediaPlayer/README.md

 Description:  Our goal is to build a Media Player that is easily extended to meet users’ unique needs.

+Platform/Environment:  Java application for Linux, Windows, and OS X using Swing and Java Media Framework

 Programming Languages:  Java

 Functionality: